 – the role of fast oscillations in cortical somatosensory information processing;

-In cooperation with Neurobiogy of Emotions team :
+In cooperation with other Neurobiogy of Emotions teams :

 Cognitive functions of the human brain

-– serach for EEG-fingerprints (i.e. electrophysiological correlates) of attention, behavioral control and working memory – NCN project realized in consortium with UMK-ICNT and NCOB.
+– EEG-fingerprints (i.e. electrophysiological correlates) of cognitive functions (attention, behavioral control and working memory) – NCN project realized in consortium with UMK-ICNT and NCOB.
 The project is aimed to find out the way in which brain structures shape the signals registered by the basic research methods – EEG and fMRI.
 The main goal of the proposed project is to find out an optimal method for identification of the brain structures originating EEG activity recorded on the scalp, by disclosing the unique set of signal features that are specific for each of the involved structures (EEG-fingerprint, EEGfp).
 At the moment we try to differentiate activation patterns and neuronal mechanisms of various interferences in conflict tasks (Simon, flanker, Stroop, extended MSIT).